 The required findings of Section 25-119(d) have been adequately addressed for the removal of the two specimen trees identified as ST-27 and ST-28.
-The requested variance for the removal of two specimen trees for the construction of a residential development is, therefore, approved.
+Staff recommend that the Planning Board reapprove the requested variance for the removal of two specimen trees for the construction of a residential development.

-Preservation of Regulated Environmental Features/Primary Management Area

-This site contains REF that are required to be preserved and/or restored to the fullest extent possible under Section 24-130(b)(5) of the prior Subdivision Regulations.
+Preservation of Regulated Environmental Features/Primary Management Area This site contains REF that are required to be preserved and/or restored to the fullest extent possible under Section 24-130(b)(5) of the prior Subdivision Regulations.
 The on-site REF includes streams, 100-year floodplain, associated buffers, and steep slopes.